 Our investment policy is designed to provide income from funds not needed to meet loan demand in a manner consistent with appropriate liquidity and risk management objectives.
 Under this policy, our Company may invest in federal, state and municipal obligations, corporate obligations, public housing authority bonds and securities issued by Government-Sponsored Enterprises ("GSEs").
 Investments in our portfolio must satisfy certain quality criteria.
-Our Company's investments must be "investment-grade" as determined by a nationally recognized investment rating service.
-Investment securities where the Company has determined a certain level of credit risk are periodically reviewed to determine the financial condition of the issuer and to support the Company's decision to continue holding the security.
+Our Company's investments purchases should be "investment-grade" as determined by a nationally recognized investment rating service.
+Investment securities, where the Company has determined a certain level of credit risk, are periodically reviewed to determine the financial condition of the issuer and to support the Company's decision to continue holding the security.
 Traditionally, the Company has purchased and held investment securities with very high levels of credit quality, favoring investments backed by direct or indirect guarantees of the U.S. government.

-While our investment policy permits our Company to trade securities to improve the quality of yields or marketability or to realign the composition of the portfolio, the Bank historically has not done so to any significant extent.
+Our investment policy permits our Company to sell securities to improve the quality of yields or marketability or to realign the composition of the portfolio.

 Our investment committee implements the investment policy and portfolio strategies and monitors the portfolio.
-Reports on all purchases, sales, net profits or losses and market appreciation or depreciation of the bond portfolio are reviewed by our Assets Liability Committee ("ALCO") each quarter.
+Reports on all purchases, sales, net profits or losses and market appreciation or depreciation of the bond portfolio are reviewed by our Asset Liability Committee ("ALCO") each quarter.
 The written investment policy is reviewed annually by the Company's ALCO of the Board and updated as needed.